Key Takeaways

 #5.
 Have a Local/Regional Instagram Influencer Do a Walk-Through of Your Store to Spotlight the Deals

-With that memory fresh in everyone’s mind, an in-store walk-through can help alleviate apprehensions about supply chains.
+Even though online shopping is really popular, an in-store walk-through can help alleviate apprehensions about supply chains or just plain reminders of how awesome retailer locations are.
 I’m one of the people shopping early this year because I don’t want to be caught without the appropriate number of LOL dolls.
 As my six year-old daughter told me a few hours ago, “I’m counting on you!” (actual quote from her about buying enough LOL dolls EARLY enough so they’re here for Christmas, so…).

 That said, partnering with a local or regional influencer who can talk your audience through some of the deals and steals is a smart idea.
-Check out this video from Reis World, which is a walk-trough of a Walmart store already set up with its traditional Black Friday store displays.
-My non-social-media using husband sent this to me yesterday and I found it SUPER helpful ($5 Disney anthologies!)
+Check out this video from Reis World, which is a walk-through of a Walmart store was set up with its traditional Black Friday store displays.
+My non-social-media using husband sent this to me and I found it SUPER helpful ($5 Disney anthologies!)

 Reis World also posted Shop with Me videos of Black Friday sales in Costco, Burlington, and other big retailers.
 Christmas may not have come in July this year… but it’s gotten pretty close.

 Reis World isn’t an Instagram influencer, but the channel gets tons of subscribers and visitors to their Shop with Me videos.
-But like we saw with Brittne in one of the previous examples, this can easily be chopped into a 15-second Reel that announces in the caption that the full walk-through can be found on YouTube or IGTV.
+But like we saw with Brittne in one of the previous examples, this can easily be chopped into a 15-second Reel that announces in the caption that the full walk-through can be found on YouTube.

 #6.
 Give Customers More Than One Reason to Buy

-This may be one you don’t think much of, but it helps to give your customers more than one reason to pay attention.
-This year, big retailers are offering different “Black Friday” deals from the end of October to the end of November, switching up the days and the deals to give shoppers reasons to stay engaged and keep visiting the site.
+This may be one you don’t think much of, but it helps to give your customers This may be one you don’t think much of, but it helps to give your customers more than one reason to pay attention.
+Big retailers now typically offer different “Black Friday” deals from the end of October to the end of November, switching up the days and the deals to give shoppers reasons to stay engaged and keep visiting the site.

 I saw an example of this strategy from Pink Lily Boutique.